oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 Need to update this after that change is merged to `master`
 {{% /notice %}}

-Here are the contents of the example:
+Here are the contents of the example file:

 ```yaml
 apiVersion: v1